Piano Man

 "Piano Man" is a song written and performed by American singer-songwriter Billy Joel.
-First released as a single in the US on November 2, 1973, it was included on Joel's 1973 album Piano Man.
+First released as a single in the US in 1974, it was included on Joel's 1973 album Piano Man.
 The song is sung from the point of view of a piano player at a bar, describing the patrons.
 "Piano Man" is based on Joel's real-life experiences as a lounge musician in Los Angeles from 1972 to 1973, which he had decided to pursue in an effort to escape his contracted New York City–based record company at the time, Family Productions, following the poor commercial performance of his debut album, Cold Spring Harbor (1971).

 Joel's first major hit and his signature song, "Piano Man" peaked at number 25 on the Billboard Hot 100 chart in April 1974.
 Following Joel's breakthrough as a popular musician with the release of The Stranger, it became one of his most well-known songs.

 In 2013, the song was inducted into the Grammy Hall of Fame.
 In 2015, the Library of Congress selected "Piano Man" for preservation in the National Recording Registry for its "cultural, historic, or artistic significance".

 Overview

 Song background

-"Piano Man" is a fictionalized retelling of Joel's own experience as a piano-lounge singer for six months in 1972–73 at the now defunct Executive Room bar in the Wilshire district of Los Angeles.
+"Piano Man" is a fictionalized retelling of Joel's own experience as a piano-lounge singer for six months in 1972–73 at the now defunct Executive Room bar in the Wilshire district of Los Angeles, which was either on Wilshire and Gramercy, or in the lobby of a large office building on Wilshire and Western.
 In a talk on Inside the Actors Studio, Joel said that he had to get away from New York due to a conflict with his then recording company and hence lived in Los Angeles for three years with his first wife.
 Since he needed work to pay the bills, but could not use his common name, he worked at the Executive Room bar as a piano player using the name "Bill Martin" (Joel's full name is William Martin Joel).

 Joel has stated that all of the characters depicted in the song were based on real people.
 Joel had moved from New York to Los Angeles to record his first album, Cold Spring Harbor, which was marred by a mastering error by the album's producers at Family Productions, the label that first signed Joel.
 After this experience, Joel wanted to leave his contract with Family Productions for Columbia Records, but the contract made this very difficult, so Joel stated that he was "hiding out" at the bar while lawyers at Columbia tried to get him out of the deal.